embeddednodejs/embeddednodejs.github.io/content/ch_8_nodejs_libraries_for_hardware.md

 Another library to build network systems and robots is the [Cylon.js](http://cylonjs.com/) library.

+Cylon supports many different hardware boards via serial communication or Firmata.
+For example, you can see [a setup with a Linkit DUO](https://iamblue.gitbooks.io/linkit-smart-nodejs/content/en/basic/cylon.html).

 ## MRAA

 A good place to learn about JavaScript integration with lower level C or C++ code is the [MRAA lib](https://github.com/intel-iot-devkit/mraa).
 With this library, you also can control pins for PWM and communication with Node.js